krakenjs/meddleware/README.md

 });
 ```

-- 'middleware:after' - Subscribe to this event to be notified immediately after every middleware registration.
+- `middleware:after` - Subscribe to this event to be notified immediately after every middleware registration.
 The event handler
 will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware
 was registered, and `spec` being the configuration object used in registering the middleware.
 ```javascript